vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 That is usually when the product is shipped.

 According to Norwegian regulations you must _not_ capture a payment until the product or service is provided to the customer.
+See:
+[Forbrukerkjøpsloven §38](https://lovdata.no/lov/1988-05-13-27/§49)
-See [Forbrukerkjøpsloven §38](https://lovdata.no/lov/1988-05-13-27/§49) (in Norwegian):
+(in Norwegian):